This game is rated PEGI 7

 Pokémon Yellow Version: Special Pikachu Edition

-Our experts have hand-picked the following similar games for you.
-These offer a similar way to play to Pokémon or are games with a similar theme or topic.
+Our experts have hand-picked the following similar games.
+These are similar to Pokémon in how they play or their theme.
 These are good alternative games to Pokémon.